AppliedLogicSystems/ALSProlog/docs/docs/guide/7-Working-with-Uninterned-Atoms.md

 when these clauses are first read.
 Both p and q will be put into the symbol table because they are predicate names. y will also be put into the symbol table because it does not appear between single quotes.
-On the other hand, wombat will be stored as a UIA becasue it is surrounded by single quotes.
+On the other hand, wombat will be stored as a UIA because it is surrounded by single quotes.
 Similarly, x and f will initially start out as UIAs because they appear in single quotes.
 But both of them will eventually be entered into the symbol table because f appears as a functor in the second clause and x appears unquoted in the third clause.